dagadeshravani101-alt/Shravani-Dagade/README.md

 # Recommended environment setup
 pip install pandas numpy matplotlib seaborn scikit-learn textblob folium wordcloud

-Clone the repository:

-git clone [Your Repository URL] cd [Your Repository Name]

 Ensure the required datasets are placed in the appropriate location as referenced in the scripts (or update the file paths).

 Execute the Python scripts or Jupyter Notebooks for each task.